peerigon/inspect-loader/README.md

 ### `callback: Function | string`

 Can be a `Function` (preferred) or a `string`.
-In case it's a string, it is treated as a string reference and tried to invoked on the `inspectLoader.callbacks` object like this:
+In case it's a string, it is treated as a string reference and will be invoked on the `inspectLoader.callbacks` object like this:

 ```js
 const inspectLoader = require("inspect-loader");